lsmith77/symfony-docs/contributing/code_of_conduct/reporting_guidelines.rst

     spaces (events, meetings, mailing lists, IRC, Slack, etc.)
   * A request to engage in mediation and/or an accountability plan.
-  * On a case by case basis, other actions may be possible but will usually be coordinated with the core-team.
+  * On a case by case basis, other actions may be possible but will usually be coordinated with the core team and Symfony.

 We'll respond within one week to the person who filed the report with either a resolution or an explanation of why the situation is not yet resolved.

-Once we've determined our final action, we'll contact the original reporter to let them know what action (if any) we'll be taking.
+Once we've determined our final actions, we'll contact the original reporter to let them know what action (if any) we'll be taking.
 We'll take into account feedback from the reporter on the appropriateness of our response, but our response will be determined by what will be best for community safety.